Amazon Advertising strategy: Sales impact of combining display and sponsored ads

 and Koen Pauwels, Principal research scientist

-Advertisers want to understand the impact of their ad campaigns, but it can be hard to compare the effects of different types of ad products, like sponsored ads (Sponsored Products and Sponsored Brands) and display advertising.
-While both types of products can help you drive sales, they reach customers at different touch points and in different ways.
+Advertisers want to understand the impact of their ad campaigns, but it can be hard to compare the effects of different types of ad products, such as sponsored ads (Sponsored Products and Sponsored Brands) and display advertising.
+While both types of products can help you drive sales, they reach customers at different touchpoints and in different ways.

 Key facts about the study

 - Who: We focused on 14 brands, spanning 6 large categories (e.g. “Coffee and cold drinks”) from 3 verticals (e.g. “Food”).

 - When: We gathered data through 77 weekly observations (a total of 1078 observations) from January 2018 to July 2019.

 - What: We analysed sales as a function of advertising impressions.
 For the purpose of this study, we are using the term sponsored ads to refer to Sponsored Products, Sponsored Brands or both.
 We are using the term display ads to refer to cross-screen packages on Amazon, Amazon DSP display ads packages or both.
 Our analysis also included retail impressions, which are impressions that are neither display nor sponsored ads, such as placements on category pages on Amazon or recommendations on product detail pages.